 Visitors will meet an alpaca and learn all about this fascinating animal.
 They will learn about their life cycle, the reason we raise them on farms, as well as the particularities of their fleece.

 Come join the fun with a themed sheep craft to take home.

 Visitors will be able to see a craftsman doing some finger-weaving – a traditional craft that is used to make all sorts of products, including the famous arrow sash!

-The milking of the Museum’s dairy cows takes place twice daily.
+The milking of the museum’s dairy cows takes place twice daily.
 Over the course of this demonstration, visitors will be impressed by the technologies used in modern dairying as they see the herdspeople milk the entire herd.
-A Museum guide will be on site to explain the process and to answer questions.
+A museum guide will be on site to explain the process and to answer questions.

-Maple Café will be on site to offer food services.
+The Hot Potato Company will be on site to offer food services.